manav019-spec/manav019-spec/README.md

 - 💞️ I’m looking to collaborate on various interesting projects.
 - 📫 How to reach me just follow me and I will reply.
 - 😄 Pronouns: Learner,Coder(he/him)
-- ⚡ Fun fact: I have no friends 👀😄
+- ⚡ Fun fact: I have strange friends 👀😄

 <!---
 manav019-spec/manav019-spec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.